 I think this is probably the most relevant question that can be asked regarding child support.
-Learning how child support is paid and why it is paid is important but where the rubber hits the road discusses how much child support you will be expected to pay every month.
+Learning how child support is paid and why it is paid is important but where the rubber hits the road discuss how much child support you will be expected to pay every month.
 The opposite end of this question is how much child support you could expect to be paid each month by your Co-parent.
 Either way, let's walk through this issue in greater detail so that you can find out what to expect and apply it to your circumstances.

 The first thing we need to do when calculating child support is to determine your net monthly income.
 Most people derive their income from one source or at most from two sources.
 Net monthly income considers the money that comes out of your paycheck each month and leaves you with the income you go home with.
 If you are a parent receiving child support, you and your attorney must find out any additional sources of income for your Co-parent and make sure those are added into this calculation.

 Certain types of disability payments under long-term disability, unemployment insurance, dividends from investments, and rental properties all count as types of income that should go into this calculation.
 If you only consider your parent's primary job and the income from that job, then you are leaving money on the table.
 It would be wise to submit a discovery request to your co-parent at the beginning of the case so that you can learn of any additional sources of income that might be out there.
 For the good of your children, this extra step should be followed through with.